paillave/Etl.Net/docs/docs/intro.md

 - Data sources like Excel, flat files such as csv, SQL Server, Xml, Entity framework...
 - Tracing the complete activity with automatic filtering and saving capability
 - Parameterization of a process
+- Something missing?
+Not a problem!
+Any kind of extensions can implemented in a snap of a finger to create new types of data source/destination or any type of operator.
+ETL.NET has been designed for it.

 It also permits to interact out of the box with: